prataprc/pitch-rustlang/PITCHME.md

 Similar to symbols in C, used to name items in a rust program.
 Like,

 @ul
 - Type-name, can be a tuple, struct, union, alias.
+Convention is to start with uppercase and use camel-case. <br/> @color[blue](Example: struct BigInt { ... })
+- Local variable-name.
+Convention is to start with smallcase and use `_` as word separator. <br/> @color[blue](Example: struct BigInt { int64 upper\_half, int64 lower\_half })
+- Constants and static name.
+Convention is to use all UPPERCASE and use `_` as word separator. <br/> @color[blue](Example: const LIMIT_START = 100\_i32)
-- Field-name within struct and union
+- Field-name within struct and union.
+Convetion is same as local variable-name
-- Variant-name within enumeration
+- Variant-name within enumeration.
+Convention is same as Type-name.
-- Associated types
+- Associated types.
+Convention is same as Type-name
-- Function-name
-- Variable-name (local, constant, static)
-- Trait-name
-- Module-name
-- Crate-name
+- Function-name.
+Convention is same as local variable name.
+- Trait-name.
+Convention is same as type-name.
+- Module-name.
+Convention is same as local variable name.
+- Crate-name.
+Convention is same as local variable name.
 @ulend

 ---